 How does bodily injury liability work?

 Bodily injury liability typically comes with two limits of coverage, meaning how much your insurance will pay for a claim.
 It usually has a “per person” limit and a “per occurrence” limit.
-The per-person limit is how much your insurance will pay for an individual’s medical expenses, pain and suffering, etc. while the per-occurrence limit is how much your insurance will cover for the entire accident (like if you injure the other driver and their passengers.)
+The per-person limit is how much your insurance will pay for an individual’s medical expenses while the per-occurrence limit is how much your insurance will cover for the entire accident (like if you injure the other driver and their passengers.)

 Let’s give an example.

 You run a red light and cause an accident.
 The other driver had two passengers.
 The driver’s medical expenses come to $15,000.
 Passenger A’s expenses come to $28,000.
 And Passenger C has $20,000 of medical expenses.
 That comes to a grand total of $63,000.

 Now, let’s say that your bodily injury liability insurance limits are $25,000 per person and $50,000 per accident.
 Your insurance would cover up to $25,000 for each person’s expenses…but only up to $50,000 for the entire accident.